Azure/cloud-scale-data-for-devs-guide/docs/foreword.md

 ---
-title: Cloud-Scale Data for Spring Developersr Guide
+title: Cloud-Scale Data for Spring Developers Guide
 description: Learn how the Cloud-Scale Data for Spring Developers Quick Start Guide can help you bring cloud-native Java applications to Azure. ms.service: cosmos-db ms.topic: reference